Wren Interesting Nesting Choice

 I placed a cushion on the concrete floor of the opening.
 This was in case this would be the chosen nest and any babies fell out.

 The Wren began to build its nest!
-During its calls for several days had attracted other birds, not the same species.
+During its calls for several days it had attracted other birds, not the same species.

-Then I noticed the bird had a possible mate they would hop on the tree branches in front of our balcony.
+They would hop on the tree branches in front of our balcony.

-Why this fun exciting bird decided to find this odd out of the way spot to possibly home their babies is beyond me, however it is the beauty of nature.
+Why this fun exciting bird decided to find this odd out-of-the-way spot to possibly home their babies is beyond me, however, it is the beauty of nature.

 I said to myself this bird is either going to never find a mate or just abandon the nest entirely.

-Now, she/he just flies to the nearest tree.
-I have had the opportunity to take pictures of the whole process from the nest building, the eggs and the baby birds in the nest.
+I have had the opportunity to take pictures of the whole process from the nest building, the eggs, and the baby birds in the nest.

 Now that the babies have hatched (3)? out of 5 eggs.
 I try not to go out there as often, so I do not disturb the beauty of nature.